 This program promotes respect, understanding and acceptance of all individuals regardless of their differences that may lead to exclusion and harassment.
-By allowing open conversation about diversity, this presentation helps build cultural awareness and breaks down barriers — showing students that we are all different in some ways, but we are all the same on the inside.
+By allowing open conversation about diversity, this presentation builds cultural awareness and breaks down barriers — showing students that even though we are all different in some ways, we are all the same on the inside.

 Child Abuse Prevention (recommended for 45 minutes)

 A personal safety program educating students to identify child abuse and neglect, empower them to say “No!” and encourage them to talk to a trusted adult.
 Although this important topic is always sensitive in nature, the program is presented in a kid-friendly and non-threatening way.
 Kids on the Block is licensed by the Department of Children’s Services.

 “Be A Hero” is designed to examine the challenges around prejudice thinking and bullying.
-It aims to identify and explain the various forms of bullying while introducing alternatives to violence in an entertaining and kid-friendly way.
+It aims to identify and explain the various forms of bullying and the difference between conflict and bullying.
 The program integrates best-practices around bullying prevention to reach the goals of challenging bystanders to advocate for their peers, encouraging targets of bullying to seek help from trusted adults, and increasing self-control.
 It emphasizes fairness and respect among all people and empowers students to speak out in unjust situations.
 Students come to understand that a safe school climate is everyone’s responsibility.